Biden expected to nominate former senator Bill Nelson to be NASA administrator

 She added that Nelson will need to understand why the SLS rocket “has cost so much more than projected.”
 But she said he “has already had more influence on NASA than anyone in recent memory, so he has plenty of experience and should be able to hit the ground running.”

-Given his deep ties in Congress and his long interest in space, Nelson is expected to receive confirmation.
+Given his deep ties in Congress and his long interest in space, Nelson is expected to be confirmed.